betaglot/plantabeta/docs/guide/What/PutPlantValue.md

 ### Reduces Risk

-- PlantaBeta reduces the Risk that a hired NovicePlanter underperform and become a burden to their Supervisor and Company.
+- PlantaBeta reduces the Risk that a hired NovicePlantor underperform and become a burden to their Supervisor and Company.
 - Reduces the risk of Injury

 ---